 SARAH MICHELLE GREENE, Violist, Violinist, Vocalist, Actress

 Twenty-eight year old musician, Sarah Michelle Greene, burst onto the LA scene when she started enrolled in the Masters Degree program at the Thornton School of Music at the University of Southern California after her 2014 graduation from the prestigious Eastman School of Music.
 In a few short months Sarah found herself in demand by top artists performing and recording with them in venues such as The LA Forum, The Hollywood Palladium, The Disney Concert Hall, Paramount Studios, Universal Music Publishing Group.
 In 2016 Sarah won the audition for Lincoln Center Stage and since January 2017 has been touring as a violist with the Lincoln Center Stage Piano Quintet “Quintet La Mer” aboard the Holland America Cruise Line- performing over 700 concerts of over 20 hours of chamber music repertoire before thousands of classical music lovers around the world.
 Sarah also performs as violinist, violist and vocalist as a member of her professional family chamber ensemble, “The Five Greenes” and has recently been a featured guest artist at the Lake George Music Festival and a Fellow of the Vermont Mozart Festival.
 She has also performed with several professional orchestras including the Rochester Philharmonic, the Juneau Symphony, the Northbrook Symphony, and more.
 Sarah's solo viola concerto repertoire includes the concertos by Walton, Bartok, Hindemith, Hoffmeister, Stamitz, Telemann, Bach Brandenburg No.6, and Bruch Double.
+Sarah is a full member of the Sioux City Symphony Orchestra and Northbrook Symphony Orchestra, and subs for the Fort Wayne Philharmonic and Peoria Symphony Orchestra.

 Sarah has appeared as a soloist in many top concert halls such as Carnegie Hall, Preston Bradley Hall in the Chicago Cultural Center, and Ravinia's Bennet Gordon Hall, Kosciusko Foundation Auditorium in New York City, and as a Jazz vocal soloist in the Peoria Civic Center. and more.
 Concert and radio and television studio recording credits include performance and appearance on Season 6 Finale of TV show "Glee" in the "Glee Band; the ABC TV show "The Fosters"; Concert performance in the LA Forum with renowned Latin American Singer Marc Antonio Solis; featured performance with the DJ TyDi opening for Steve Aoki and Afrojack at the Hollywood Palladium; recording artist for TV Show Fargo; Performance with Sheridan Solisti on Chicago “Live from WFMT” program hosted by Kerry Frumkin; USC Thornton School of Music Symphony performance at Disney Concert Hall with Glenn Dicterow; Principal Violist for Serasymphony: Sailor Moon Orchestra; concert performance of Brahms Sextet with Joseph Silverstein and faculty members of the Montecito Music Festival; Young Musician's Foundation Debut Orchestra gala concert with Randy Newman; Violinist in the American Youth Symphony led by Alexander Treger; Dolby Theater with Shahkar Bineshpajooh; recording for the album "Ultra Chic Hotel for killer tracks of Universal Music Publishing Group; "Frank Sinatra Tribute Concert at Avalon Theater with Robert Davi, Deanna Martin and Friends; Masonic Lodge at Hollywood Forever with Jherek Bischoff, opening for Kaki King; violin and viola recording for several feature film soundtracks for Javor Film Music including: The Afterglow and Elijah's Silence; as well as private indie recordings with Tim Davis, Shani Rose, Johnny Shorr, and others; Balcony TV- Los Angeles with Vinnie Ferra; Juneau Symphony (Alaska); Northbrook Symphony Orchestra (Illinois); Highland Park Strings (Illinois) ; Violist with the Rochester Philharmonic (NY) in the Eastman-Kodak Hall.